delorum/conn/README.md

 conn
 ====

 Simple java http client.
 Can execute get and post requests, receive text and binary answers from web servers, set custom headers and more.
+Http and https requests are supported.

 Usage
 =====